-- MRKH is a congenital condition that affects the female reproductive system.
+- MRKH is a congenital disorder of the female reproductive system.

-- Girls with MRKH have normal ovaries, an absent or incomplete vagina, and no uterus or remnant uterus.
+- Girls with MRKH have normal ovaries and fallopian tubes, an absent or incomplete vagina, no cervix, and either an underdeveloped uterus (uterine remnant) or no uterus at all.

-- Females with MRKH can have biological children with a surrogate carrier.
+- Woman diagnosed with MRKH can have biological children with a gestational carrier.
+Other fertility treatment options such as uterine transplantation are still under research.

 Learning that your daughter has MRKH may bring up many questions and emotions for parents.
 It’s normal to be worried about how your daughter is coping and it’s important to be aware of your own reactions to this news.
 Discussing issues such as puberty, reproduction, and sexuality is often challenging for parents.
-When your daughter is diagnosed with vaginal agenesis, you may feel overwhelmed with your own concerns, your lack of knowledge about the condition and how to discuss it with your daughter, your family, and her primary health care provider or pediatrician.
-This information guide is intended to help you to understand MRKH syndrome, answer your concerns, and help you support your daughter.
+When your daughter is diagnosed with MRKH, you may feel overwhelmed with your own concerns, your lack of knowledge about the condition and how to discuss it with your daughter, your family, and her gynecologist or primary health care provider (PCP).
+This guide is intended to help you to understand MRKH syndrome, answer your concerns, and help you support your daughter.

 What is MRKH?

-MRKH is a congenital condition of the female reproductive system that affects approximately 1 out of every 5000 females.
+MRKH is a congenital disorder of the female reproductive system that affects approximately 1 out of every 4,500 females.
 Girls diagnosed with MRKH have vaginal agenesis, which refers to an absent or incomplete vagina.
-The uterus is also very small or absent.
+The uterus is absent or very small and the cervix is also missing.
 It’s important to understand that young women with this syndrome are genetic females.
 They have normal ovaries and will experience puberty without having periods.
-MRKH is a syndrome that may or may not be associated with renal (kidney), skeletal, and hearing problems.
+MRKH is a syndrome that may or may not be associated with renal (missing one kidney), skeletal, and hearing problems.

 If your daughter has been told that she has MRKH and her vagina is incomplete or absent, she has the following options: